ruma/ruma.dev/source/projects/ruma.html.md

 project: ruma
 ---

-`ruma` is the primary component of the Ruma homeserver.
+`ruma` is the entire Ruma homeserver compiled into a single executable.
-It serves Matrix's client-server API, which is what Matrix clients of all kinds use to communicate with their homeserver.
+It serves Matrix's client-server API, federation API, and extra APIs which are specific to Ruma and not part of the Matrix specification.

-When run by itself without [ruma-federation](/projects/ruma-federation/), a user is able to run a completely private Matrix homeserver that doesn't participate in federation at all.
+`ruma` is intended to be used for small-scale deployments such as personal homeservers for individuals or small groups of people.
-Even when both components are run together, the separation of the two APIs into two applications allows them to be horizontally scaled separately based on demand.
+For large-scale deployments, it's recommended to use the separate executables provided for each component of the homeserver so they can be scaled independently based on demand.